SCHOOL OF CREATIVE ARTS

 Private instruction courses may be repeated for credit.

-The following courses offer weekly performance instruction and participation in a group master class.
-As part of this course, students take weekly private lessons for which there is a private lesson fee.
+The following courses offer performance instruction within the format of a group master class.
+As part of this course, students may take optional weekly private lessons for which there is a private lesson fee.
 Course requirements include a performance examination before a faculty jury at the end of each term of study, as well as the achievement of the appropriate Level of Achievement.
 Students should consult the Music Office for specific details regarding curricula for these examinations.

-It is the responsibility of the student to arrange for a qualifying audition by contacting the Music Office or Performance Area Coordinator no later than the end of the first week of classes.
+It is the responsibility of the student to arrange for a qualifying audition by contacting the Music Office no later than the end of the first week of classes.
 Students who fail to do so will relinquish their right to attend such classes and must complete the normal procedure for dropping a course as outlined on the Student Information System.
-The audition for entry to these courses is equivalent to that for the MUSP-3000 performance series.
+The audition for entry to these courses is equivalent to that for the 33-300 performance series.
 Private instruction courses are intended to be taken in consecutive semesters.
 Any interruption in study must be followed by an audition for re-entry in to the performance course sequence.
-The audition will be scheduled in consultation with the Performance Area Coordinator at the beginning of the semester.
+The audition will be scheduled in consultation with the Performance Area Chair at the beginning of the semester.

-Bachelor of Music students may also opt to take Performance Instruction courses in any secondary instrument/voice of their choice, classical or jazz/pop.
-These courses involve the MUSP-2000 performance series and may be taken in addition to, not in replacement for the required MUSP-3000 performance series.
+Bachelor of Music or Bachelor of Music Therapy students may also opt to take Performance Instruction courses in any secondary instrument/voice of their choice, classical or jazz/pop.
+These courses involve the 33-200 performance series and may be taken in addition to, not in replacement for the required 33-300 performance series.
 The courses may not be taken by Bachelor of Music or Bachelor of Music Therapy students to meet the specific degree requirements in Performance Studies.